All Episodes

 And then what I started to learn about church history.

-And I very quickly through uh taking historical theology classes in college and reading more about history and frankly going down the rabbit hole in many ways.
+And I very quickly, through taking historical theology classes in college and reading more about history and frankly going down the rabbit hole in many ways, I realized that I had to choose between the Roman Catholic Church and the Orthodox Church.

-And in the UK probably.
+And in the UK, probably.

-Do you have to wear beard or well to be honest?
+Do you have to wear a beard?

-I'm only have a I only have a beard right now because I forgot my shaving kid at home.
+Well, to be honest, I only have a beard right now because I forgot my shaving kid at home.

-So you're getting you're getting the Conrad beard here.
+So you're getting the Conrad beard here.

-But there's no requirement for lay people, of course, to have a beard, but generally, if especially if you enter the monastic life or the priesthood, it is encouraged to to allow it to grow.
+But generally, especially if you enter the monastic life or the priesthood, it is encouraged to allow it to grow.

-I wondered about that.
+I've wondered about that.

 That's the reason, is it?